-The CPCA's Skills Committee have approved the following changes to AEB funding in 2022/23:
+The Combined Authority's Skills Committee have approved the following changes to AEB funding in 2023/24, in addition to existing flexibilities from previous academic years:

-- Low wage scheme the threshold before fees become payable will increase from £20,000 to £21,000 for Combined Authority residents - Youth Offer 10% funding rate uplift for the Legal Entitlement for 19-23-yearolds to enable providers to deliver more support which could include tutorials, enrichment and careers advice and guidance
+- Low wage scheme - the threshold before fees become payable will increase from £21,000 to £22,500 for Combined Authority residents - Youth Offer Learner Enrichment.
+The 10% funding rate uplift for the Legal Entitlement for 19-23-year-olds has been replaced with a flat £250 for Enrichment.
+This will enable Learning Organisations flexibility to deliver more support which could include tutorials, enrichment and careers advice and guidance - Extended Second Level 3 Offer full funding for second Level 3 qualifications for unemployed or low-waged citizens looking to upskill or reskill or enter into a growth or foundational sector - Level 4 Pilot Full or Co-funding for a small number of Level 4 qualifications in priority sectors.
+Learning Organisations and employers are invited to propose qualification to pilots that meet local skills gaps (subject to DfE approval) - Level 5 qualifications (TESOL and CELTA) full or co-funding for training new ESOL tutors, subject to AEB eligibility requirements - Care Leavers Covenant -continuation of the 16-18 Vulnerable Bursary of up to £1,500 per Care Leaver aged 19-22 enrolled onto an AEB funded course plus enhanced offer with breakfasts, lunches, travel, and independent living - Armed Forces Covenant fully funded courses and additional support for those covered by the covenant, including independent living skills - Youth Offer 19-23 Entitlement for enrichment, WEX etc (£250) - Licenses to Practice (SIA) fully funded for learners that meet CPCA eligibility rules. - CPCA specific disadvantage uplift - In 2023/24 the Combined Authority increased the existing ESFA disadvantage factor by 8% for those postcodes which, according to Multiple Deprivation 2019 and is applied to the Lower Layer Super Output areas defined by the 2011 Census - For 2021/22, within Cambridgeshire and Peterborough 165 Lower Layer Super Output Areas (LSOAs) have some form of disadvantage uplift (34% of all Cambridgeshire and Peterborough LSOAs).
+Out of these 52 are in Fenland (95% of all Fenland LSOAs), 70 are in Peterborough (63% of all Peterborough postcodes) - An area cost uplift for those areas which have a higher-than-normal cost of delivery - All of the postcodes within the Cambridgeshire and Peterborough Area have an Area Cost Uplift of 1.02.

-- Extended Second Level 3 Offer Funding for second Level 3 qualifications for unemployed or low-waged citizens looking to upskill or reskill - Level 4 Pilot Full or Co-funding for a small number of Level 4 qualifications in priority sectors.
-Providers and employers will be invited to propose qualification to pilots that meet local skills gaps (subject to DfE approval) - Care Leavers Bursary an extension to the 16-18 Vulnerable Bursary of up to £1,200 per Care Leaver aged 19-22 enrolled onto an AEB funded course - Former Armed Forces Personnel Support Package proposals for additional support for veterans and their families are invited - CPCA specific disadvantage factor For 2020/21 the Combined Authority will increase the existing ESFA disadvantage factor by 4% for those postcodes which, according to the 2019 Indices of Multiple Deprivation are: - in the national top 30% most overall relatively deprived - and in the national top 40% most relatively deprived for adult skills
+From the 2021/22 academic year Cambridgeshire and Peterborough increased the disadvantage uplift to those who live in the 30% most relatively deprived areas overall and 40% most relatively deprived areas for Adult Skills by four percentage points above the Education and Skills Funding Agency set values.

-This uplift will replace the 2020/21 the Combined Authority Disadvantage Uplift policy and will apply for all Adult Skills learning apart from that funded under the Level 3 Free Courses for Jobs offer where the ESFA's own disadvantage factor for that area will be used.
+This affects all Adult Skills Funded learning aims starting in that academic year and later.
+It does not include those aims which are part of the Free Courses for Jobs offer where the original Education and Skills funding agency value for the uplift is used.

-These flexibilities are in addition to existing Combined Authority funding policy changes from 2020/21, which will continue into 2022/23:
+These flexibilities are in addition to existing Combined Authority funding policy changes from 2020/21, which will continue into 2023/24:

-- Fully funded ESOL (English for Speakers of Other Languages) - Fully funded first full level 2s for all adults aged 19+ irrespective of income
+- Fully funded ESOL (English for Speakers of Other Languages) /Workplace ESOL - Entitlement to fully funded first full level 2s for all adults aged 19+ irrespective of income

-The Combined Authority will continue to co-produce its approach to devolved AEB with providers and stakeholders to achieve maximum impact for residents, the local economy, and communities.
+The Combined Authority will continue to co-produce its approach to devolved AEB with Learning Organisations and stakeholders to achieve maximum impact for residents, the local economy, and communities.
 This includes: